Multilevel Richardson-Romberg extrapolation: Preliminaries

 $\rhd$ {\em Specification of the refiners}: In most applications, we will choose refiners $n_i$ as $n_i= M^{i-1}$ where $M \ge 2$.
 Indeed, this is the standard choice in the regular Multilevel Monte Carlo method as described in~\cite{GILES}.
-Other choices like $n_i=i$ are possible (see below).
+Other choices like $n_i=i$ are possible (see below the original Multistep Richardson-Romberg estimator in Section~\ref{sec:MSRR}).